 4. Just read — DO NOT PERFORM

-The Salon of Shame is a reading series — do not hijack our show with stand up comedy, spoken word, or slam poetry.
+The Salon of Shame is a reading series – do not hijack our show with stand up comedy, spoken word, or slam poetry.
 Be expressive, but DO NOT turn your reading into a performance piece with a prepared introduction or dramatic interpretation.
-Do NOT intersperse your reading with witty, self-aware asides… just read.
+Keep your witty, self-aware asides to a minimum.
 Audiences have been known to loudly heckle people who break this rule.

 5. If you sign up to read and don’t show, you won’t be asked to read again

-We’ve had a disconcerting number of readers sign up, and then email the day before the show letting us know they can’t make it.
+We’ve had a disconcerting number of readers sign up and then email the day before or of the show letting us know they can’t make it.
 We understand that shit happens, but if you flake out on reading, it’s unlikely we’ll ask you back to read again.
 Please do not sign up unless you’re truly able to commit.
-We’re not kidding about this.
-We’ve had a lot of cancellations lately and that sucks for everyone, staff and fans alike.

 6. The Salon of Shame is a 21 and older event